lumeland/blog/posts/lume-3.2.0.md

 from files and folders.
 In fact, it's what the `extract_order` and `extract_date` plugins use under the hood.

-As of Lume 3.2, the parent value is added as the second argument.
+As of Lume 3.2, the data from the parent folder is added as the second argument.
 This allows us to compose values contextually using the names of different folders.
 For example, let's say we have some files with the following paths:

 ```
 /2026/01/01/happy-new-year.md